 On April 8 in 1711, Wednesday in Easter week, Monseigneur, as the Dauphin was called, left the château de Versailles for his own residence, the chateau de Meudon.
 He was in company of his daughter-in-law Marie-Adélaïde de Savoie, Duchesse de Bourgogne, wife of the Dauphin’s eldest son and granddaughter of Monsieur.
 On the way, at Chaville, they spotted a priest carrying the sacrament to a sick person.
 Being good Catholics, they left the carriage and knelt down to adore.
 Upon rising, the Dauphin inquired what malady the sick person suffered of and was told it was a man with smallpox.

-Hearing this, the Dauphin at once got a little queasy.
+Hearing this, the Dauphin got a little queasy at once.
 He had smallpox as a child, at least that is what the doctors had diagnosed, but he always doubted it indeed was so.
 Since the malady that troubled him back then was in such a mild form, nobody was quite sure.
 Monseigneur had always been quite worried he might once fall victim to smallpox, because his childhood malady might have been something different.

 The meeting with the priest left quite the impression on him and the same evening, as he spoke with Monsieur Boudin, his physician, the Dauphin said it would not surprise him at all if he were to fall ill with smallpox now.